hexpm/hexpm/lib/hexpm/web/templates/docs/publish.html.md

     ]
   end

-  def application do
+  def application() do
     []
   end

-  defp deps do
+  defp deps() do
     [
       {:decimal, "~> 1.0"},
       {:ex_doc, "~> 0.14", only: :dev},
     ]
   end

-  defp description do
+  defp description() do
-    """
-    A few sentences (a paragraph) describing the project.
+    "A few sentences (a paragraph) describing the project." end
-    """
-  end

-  defp package do
+  defp package() do
+    [
+      # This option is only needed when you don't want to use the OTP application name
+      name: "postgrex",
       # These are the default files included in the package
-    [
-      name: :postgrex,
       files: ["lib", "priv", "mix.exs", "README*", "readme*", "LICENSE*", "license*"],
       maintainers: ["Eric Meadows-Jönsson", "José Valim"],
       licenses: ["Apache 2.0"],